gregr/ina/nscheme/README.md

   specified using the `\x` escape code.
 For instance, `#"λ"`, `#"\u3BB;"`, `#"\xCE;\xBB;"`, and `#vu8(206 187)` are all notations for the same length-2 bytevector.
 Individually specified bytes do not have to form a legal UTF-8 sequence.
-- Strings (and symbols) are intended to correspond to unicode text, but this correspondence is only enforced if the platform chooses to do so.  `utf8->string` is defined to UTF-8 encode the input bytevector, and any enforcement of unicode correspondence in the presence of illegal UTF-8, whether through panic, replacement, removal, or some other strategy, will occur during this conversion.
-If a platform chooses not to enforce this correspondence, then a string corresponds to the sequence of bytes given by UTF8-encoding its text body in the same way as for a bytevector.
-  This includes support for specifying individual bytes using the `\x` escape code, even when these bytes produce a sequence that is not legal UTF-8.
+- As a convention, strings and symbols are intended to correspond to unicode text, but this correspondence is not enforced.  `bytevector->string` is defined as a UTF-8 encoding of the input bytevector when possible, but will always succeed even in the presence of non-UTF-8 byte sequences.
+The string losslessly retains the sequence of bytes given by the bytevector, which can be recovered using `string->bytevector`.
+Like bytevector notation, both string and pipe-delimited symbol notation also allow individual bytes to be specified using the `\x` escape code, even when those bytes form a sequence that is not legal UTF-8.
 - Racket-like dynamically-scoped parameters are provided.
 Unlike in Racket, the values of these parameters can only be modified through a parameterization, and the modification is only visible within the body of that parameterization.
 That is, parameters are otherwise immutable.
 As in